-The crontab is used for running specific tasks on a regular interval.
-Linux crontab is similar to windows task schedules.
-Crontab is very useful for routine tasks like scheduling system scanning, daily backups, etc. Crontab executes jobs automatically in the back-end at a specified time and interval.
-In this tutorial, you will learn to uses crontab with 20 useful examples for scheduling jobs.
-You can also use crontab for the tasks to run once in future only, but for any tasks to run once we recommends to use Linux at command.
+In this tutorial, you will learn to use crontab with 20 useful examples for scheduling jobs.
+You can also use crontab for the tasks to run once in the future only, but for any tasks to run once we recommend using Linux at command.

-If you do not have crontab installed on your system refer article Install Crontab in CentOS/RHEL.
+If you do not have crontab installed on your system refer to article Install Crontab in CentOS/RHEL.

 Linux Crontab Syntax